Jae Crowder: Utah Jazz (2018–2019)

 On February 8, 2018, Crowder was acquired by the Utah Jazz in a three-team trade that also involved the Cavaliers and the Sacramento Kings.
 In his debut for the Jazz three days later, Crowder scored 15 points in a 115–96 win over the Portland Trail Blazers.
 On March 9, 2018, he scored a season-high 22 points in a 95–78 win over the Memphis Grizzlies.
 In Game 5 of the Jazz's first-round playoff series against the Oklahoma City Thunder, Crowder scored a career playoff-high 27 points in a 107–99 loss.

 On January 1, 2019, Crowder scored a career-high 30 points in a 122–116 loss to the Toronto Raptors.

 Memphis Grizzlies (2019–2020)

-On July 6, 2019, the Memphis Grizzlies acquired Crowder from the Jazz as part of a package for Mike Conley Jr. He made his Grizzlies debut on October 23, recording 13 points, five rebounds and two assists in a 120–101 loss to the Miami Heat.
+On July 6, 2019, the Memphis Grizzlies acquired Crowder from the Jazz, along with Grayson Allen, Kyle Korver and draft picks for Mike Conley Jr. He made his Grizzlies debut on October 23, recording 13 points, five rebounds and two assists in a 120–101 loss to the Miami Heat.
 On October 27, Crowder hit the buzzer beating, game-winning three-pointer to defeat the Brooklyn Nets 134–133 in overtime.
 He finished the game with six points, seven rebounds, five assists and two blocks.
 On January 4, 2020, Crowder scored a season-high 27 points, alongside eight rebounds, seven assists, three steals and three blocks in a 140–114 win over the Los Angeles Clippers.